AndrewUlloa/personal-project-radar/README.md

 **Testing Infrastructure:**

-- **Unit Testing:** 385+ test cases covering automation workflows, scoring algorithms, and search functionality
+- **Unit Testing:** The suite includes 44 tests covering the core logic of the automation, scoring, and search modules.
-- **Integration Testing:** End-to-end workflows testing real-time data synchronization and user interactions
-- **Performance Testing:** Load testing for automation systems and database query optimization
-- **Error Scenario Testing:** Comprehensive failure mode testing with recovery validation
+- **Testing Strategy:** The project uses Vitest to test critical backend functions, ensuring the reliability of the data processing and automation pipelines.

 **Quality Metrics:**